gathuku/Gathuku.github.io/_posts/2019-09-07-build-and-test-rails-app-with-github-actions.md

     fetch-depth: 1
 ```

-After setting the checkout with a prefered versison of your project, you can now list the your steps with `name` and `run` command.This exaple install bundler,install dependancies form Gemfile and run test with rake.
+After setting the checkout with a prefered versison of your project, you can now list the your steps with `name` and `run` command.This exaple install bundler,install dependancies from Gemfile and run test with rake.
 ```
     - name: Install Bundler
       run: gem install bundler